Wrinkling and Haefliger structures: Preliminaries: groupoids, principal bundles and microbundles

-The new material in this section amounts to adapting classic ideas to our more general setup of arbitrary $\Diff$-invariant differential relations.
-We refer the reader to Haefliger's original articles \cite{Haef1,Haef2,Haef3}, Thurston's work on the flexibility of foliations and its relation to diffeomorphism groups \cite{Th3,Th2,Th1}, as well as more modern references in Lie groupoid theory \cite{MoerMrcun,CraFer,Carchedi,AccCra} and $h$-principles for foliations \cite{ElMiWrinIII,Mei}.
+Our next goal is to establish the results related to microbundles as stated in \cref{sec:IntroRMb}.
+However, before we actually start with this, we will discuss the necessary language.
+We start by discussing groupoids and their principal bundles in \cref{ssec:PGBundles}.
+In \cref{sec:prelim2Haefliger} we discuss how principal groupoid bundles relate to microbundles when the groupoid is effective, and we summarize the correspondences in \cref{ssec:summaryBundles}.
+We introduce the classifying space of principal groupoid bundles in \cref{sec:prelim2classspace}.
+A reader already familiar with all of this may skip this section.
+It is in \cref{sec:Rgroupoids} that we introduce geometries, and in particular $\GammaR$, to the story.

-To motivate later definitions, we first discuss (Subsection \ref{ssec:transverseStructure}) foliations with transverse geometry modelled on a $\Diff$-invariant differential relation $\SR$.
-This leads naturally to discussing classifying groupoids associated to differential relations (Subsection \ref{ssec:classifyingGroupoids}), their principal bundles (Subsection \ref{ssec:principalBundles}), and their associated microbundles (Subsection \ref{ssec:HaefligerMicro}).
-We finish with Subsection \ref{ssec:formalData}, where formal counterparts of the previous concepts are introduced.
+For more details we refer the reader to Haefliger's original articles \cite{Haef1,Haef2,Haef3}, Thurston's work on the flexibility of foliations and its relation to diffeomorphism groups \cite{Th3,Th2,Th1}, as well as more modern references in Lie groupoid theory \cite{MoerMrcun,CraFer,Carchedi,AccCra} and h-principles for foliations \cite{ElMiWrinIII,Mei}.